 Rev. John Hullier was brought up at Eton College, and in process of time became curate of Babram, three miles from Cambridge, and went afterward to Lynn; where, opposing the superstition of the papists, he was carried before Dr. Thirlby, bishop of Ely, and sent to Cambridge castle: here he lay for a time, and was then sent to Tolbooth prison, where, after three months, he was brought to St. Mary’s Church, and condemned by Dr. Fuller.
 On Maunday Thursday he was brought to the stake: while undressing, he told the people to bear witness that he was about to suffer in a just cause, and exhorted them to believe that there was no other rock than Jesus Christ to build upon.
 A priest named Boyes, then desired the mayor to silence him.
 After praying, Hullier went meekly to the stake, and being bound with a chain, and placed in a pitch barrel, fire was applied to the reeds and wood; but the wind drove the fire directly to his back, which caused him under the severe agony to pray the more fervently.
 His friends directed the executioner to fire the pile to windward of his face, which was immediately done.
 A quantity of books were now thrown into the fire, one of which (the Communion Service) he caught, opened it, and joyfully continued to read it, until the fire and smoke deprived him of sight; then even, in earnest prayer, he pressed the book to his heart, thanking God for bestowing on him in his last moments this precious gift.
 The day being hot, the fire burnt fiercely; and at a time when the spectators supposed he was no more, he suddenly exclaimed, "Lord Jesus, receive my spirit," and meekly resigned his life.
 He had gunpowder given him, but he was dead before it became ignited.
 This pious sufferer afforded a singular spectacle; for his flesh was so burnt from the bones, which continued erect, that he presented the idea of a skeleton figure chained to the stake (1).

-But you might be surprised that most Christians in the past, who lived in a world where persecution was a more immediate danger, viewed his book in a different light.
+But you might be surprised to learn that most Christians in the past, who lived in a world where persecution was a more immediate danger, viewed his book in a different light.
 They saw it as a celebration of heroic faith, serving as an example to us should we face the same stern tests of our loyalty to God.
 Indeed, we should read it as an inspiration to godly endurance under persecution.
-We should have our children read it for the same purpose, for who knows what they will face someday in a world declining rapidly into vehement hatred of Christ.
+We should have our children read it for the same purpose.
+Who knows what they will face someday in a world declining rapidly into vehement hatred of Christ?